frictionlessdata/TableSchema.jl/README.md

 ## Getting Started

+See the *test* folder for test sources and mock data.

+From your console, run the unit tests with:

+`julia -L src/TableSchema.jl test/runtests.jl`

+You should see a test summary displayed.

+Alternatively, put `include("src/TableSchema.jl")` in your IDE's console before running `runtests.jl`.

 ### Installation

+:construction: Work In Progress.
+The following documentation is relevant only after package release.

 The package use semantic versioning, meaning that major versions could include breaking changes.
 It is highly recommended to specify a version range in your `REQUIRE` file e.g.: